How To Write Engaging Long-Form Content: 10 Tips

-Doing these will help you build an outstanding connection with popular creators and influencers in your niche over the period of time.
+Doing these will help you build an outstanding connection with popular creators and influencers in your niche over the period.
 Adding social share buttons would also help your readers share your content more often.

 I suggest two tools for your different social media marketing needs:

-You can use Buffer for Facebook, Twitter and LinkedIn.
-But for Instagram and Pinterest there’s no better tool than Crowdfire.
-Its free and amazingly helpful to automate your promotion plan.
+You can use Buffer for Facebook, Twitter, and LinkedIn.
+But for Instagram and Pinterest, there’s no better tool than Crowdfire.
+It’s free and amazingly helpful to automate your promotion.

 The solution to these problems is not so hard.
 Several tweaks to your blog will make a drastic change in user retention.
 Let me point out some changes you should make to get your content read: